Take Me Home, Country Roads: Composition

 Inspiration for the title line had come while Taffy Nivert and Bill Danoff, who were married, were driving along Clopper Road in Montgomery County, Maryland, to a gathering of Nivert's family in Gaithersburg, with Nivert behind the wheel while Danoff played his guitar.
-"I just started thinking, country roads, I started thinking of me growing up in western New England and going on all these small roads", Danoff said.
-"It didn't have anything to do with Maryland or anyplace."
+Danoff stated: "I just started thinking, country roads, I started thinking of me growing up in western New England and going on all these small roads.
+It didn't have anything to do with Maryland or anyplace."

 To Danoff, the lyric "the radio reminds me of my home far away" in the bridge is quintessentially West Virginian, an allusion to when he listened to the program Saturday Night Jamboree, broadcast from Wheeling, West Virginia, on WWVA at his home in Springfield, Massachusetts, during his childhood in the 1950s.

 Danoff was influenced by friend and West Virginian actor Chris Sarandon and members of a West Virginia commune who attended Danoff's performances.
 Of the commune members, Danoff remarked, "They brought their dogs and were a very colorful group of folks, but that is how West Virginia began creeping into the song."
 While the song was inspired by Danoff's upbringing in Springfield, Massachusetts, he "didn't want to write about Massachusetts because [he] didn't think the word was musical."

-Starting on December 22, 1970, Denver was heading the New Year's bill at The Cellar Door in Washington, D.C., with Fat City opening for him, just as Denver had opened at the same club for then-headliner David Steinberg.
+Starting on December 22, 1970, Denver was heading the New Year's bill at The Cellar Door in Washington, D.C., with Fat City (which consisted of Nivert and Danoff) opening for him, just as Denver had opened at the same club for then-headliner David Steinberg.
 After the club's post-Christmas reopening night on Tuesday, December 29 (Cellar Door engagements ran from Tuesday to Sunday, and this booking was for two weeks), the three returned to the couple's apartment for an impromptu jam.
 On the way, Denver's left thumb was broken in a collision.
 He was rushed to the emergency room, where the thumb was splinted.
 When they returned to the apartment, Denver said he was "wired, you know."